Ctesibius: Inventions

-Ctesibius was probably the first head of the Museum of Alexandria.
-Very little is known of his life, but his inventions were well known.
-It is said (possibly by Diogenes Laërtius) that his first career was as a barber.
-During his time as a barber, he invented a counterweight-adjustable mirror.
-Another invention of his included the hydraulis, a water organ that is considered the precursor of the modern pipe organ, of which he and his wife Thais were highly reputed players.
-He improved the water clock or clepsydra ("water thief"), which for more than 1,800 years was the most accurate clock ever constructed, until the Dutch physicist Christiaan Huygens' invention of the pendulum clock in 1656.
+Ctesibius was the son of a barber, born c.
+300 BCE, probably – but not certainly – in Alexandria.
+He began his career as a barber, following his father.

+During this first career, he invented a counterweight-adjustable mirror.
+Another of his inventions was the hydraulis, a water organ that is considered the precursor of the modern pipe organ and the first keyboard instrument.
+He and his wife Thais were reputed to be highly-skilled players of the instrument.
+He improved the water clock or clepsydra ('water thief'), which for more than 1,800 years was the most accurate clock ever constructed, until the Dutch physicist Christiaan Huygens' invention of the pendulum clock in 1656.
 Ctesibius described one of the first force pumps for producing a jet of water, or for lifting water from wells.
 Examples have been found at various Roman sites, such as at Silchester in Britain.
 The principle of the siphon has also been attributed to him.